Find an Executive Function Coach

 111 Majorca Avenue, Coral Gables, Florida 33134

 Miami Counseling & Resource Center is a Certified Eating Disorder Specialist in Coral Gables, Florida and has been in practice for 25 years.
-They treat Learning Disorder, Obsessive Compulsive Disorder (OCD), Social Anxiety.
+They treat Sleep Concerns, Learning Disorder, Depression.

 We are a diverse team of 19 highly trained psychologists, psychiatrists, therapists, and a nutritionist working hard each day for you.